davemolk/scrapen/sandbox/scrapy/notes.md

 scrapy shell <url you want to look at>
 scrapy shell -s USER_AGENT='' <url>

+can also let shell load and then use fetch(<url>) to get the page

 >>> response

 >>> response.css('div.image_container a::attr(href)').get() # gets first

+could also write response.css('div.image_container a').attrib['href'] to get the link href

+clean data with .strip(), .replace(), etc.

 # crawl
 scrapy crawl <name>

+# output data
+scrapy crawl <name> -o books.csv scrapy crawl <name> -o books.json

+-o will append and -O will overwrite